Aeroluna/LunaCoopMod/README.md

 If you've ever wondered how you boxed that High Templar you didn't mean to, this is probably why.

+- Changed alignment of all neutral buffs to either positive or negative.

+This changes causes all buffs to be tinted either green for positive buffs or red for negative buffs on the unit info panel.
+Previously many random buffs were set as neutral and weren't being tinted.

+- Fixed an issue where many stun/slow effects could still effect units with the Frenzy passive.

+It was very arbitrary which effects could or could not go through the Frenzy passive.
+Now it is more consistent.

 - Added a visual glaze to units targeted by a Science Vessel's Irradiate ability.
 - Added an impact visual for Ravager's Corrosive Bile.
 - Added visual Snow glaze effect to units on snowy maps (Void Launch).